Lanchu2hen9/CCLanchuBlog/posts/Eighth-blog-post.md

 And I'm going to say most of the glitch, and screen filters on their artworks aren't procedurally generated and they added some filters in some photo editing, and or video editting software.

 Although you can map glitch effects, text in Premerie Pro to perlin noise maps.
-Maye